Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ON REVERSE: DESIGNED BY Y.M.C.A.
 NORTHAMPTON (inscribed on triangle)

 One of the most interesting things about collecting trivets is discovering the history behind a design!
-The Hampshire Regional YMCA provides some of the history behind the Northampton, Massachusetts YMCA, built in 1904.
-It’s my guess this horseshoe was either sold as a fundraiser before or during construction or designed and cast soon after the YMCA opened.
+The Northampton, Massachusetts YMCA was was built in 1904.
+This horseshoe was likely sold as a fundraiser for the construction project or it may have been a commemorative of the grand opening.

 I was also excited to find this RPPC (real photo post card) of the Northampton YMCA a few years ago on eBay.
 After scanning the image, by using Adobe Photoshop I was able to sharpen the picture.
 The postcard was designed to look like the bark of a tree, with a section peeled back to reveal the image.
-This RPPC postcard is dated 1906 (on the front) and the back of the card is postmarked 1908.
+This RPPC postcard is dated 1906 (on the right front) and the back of the card is postmarked FEB 2, 1907.